gkim0127/Compsys306-Machine-Learning-Lab/README.md

-# Compsys 306 AI and Machine Learning Lab
+# AI and Machine Learning Lab

 Lab files for Compsys 306 AI and Machine learning - ipynb files